Hamburger Paragraph and Essay Format

 Why a hamburger?
 Because the "structure" or a hamburger is surprisingly similar to the structure

-of academic paragraphs and essays with five main ingredients,
+of academic paragraphs and essays with five main ingredients.
+The top bun, the three ingredient, and the bottom bun.

 1. The Top Bun (the Topic Sentence)